CMSTrackerDPG/SiPixelTools-TrackHitPattern/README.md

 ```

 `--create` queries DAS, shuffles the file list (fixed seed per run, so it is
 reproducible but not in lumisection order), and writes `job.sh`.
-A run is
-~0.2 CPU-hours and ~0.3 GB at 100k events.
+A run is ~0.2 CPU-hours and ~0.3 GB at 100k events (this estimate is
+outdated, wall-time is limited by network speed of reading the file(s)).

 Note that the current `Run3_1fb` uses ZeroBias Prompt AOD.
 Early 2024 datasets
 are stored on tape.